 But it’s not.
-And at the end of the day, all of the things we do to try to escape the harsh reality that this beautiful life sometimes throws at us, is all done in vain, because it doesn’t help.
+And at the end of the day, all of the things that we do to try to escape the harsh reality that this beautiful life sometimes throws at us is all done in vain, because it doesn’t help.
 It only makes things worse.

 It makes us grouchy, tired, irritable, unmotivated, bloated, gassy, and lethargic.
 And we know it.
 We know it when we’re in the middle of engaging in these not so helpful activities, but for some reason we try to escape anyway.

 Because we want to feel good.
 And sometimes the only thing that can make us feel good comes in the form of instant gratification and we need a god damn minute of escape before we stand the fuck up, open up our big vulnerable stinging hearts and proceed to let go, accept and finally, oh yes…FEEL. (ouch)